gokubi/policies/citizen_code_of_conduct.md

 ## 11. License and attribution

-The Citizen Code of Conduct is distributed by Kairos under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).
+The Code of Conduct is distributed by Kairos under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

 Portions of text drerived from the [Stumptown Syndicate Code of Conduct](https://github.com/stumpsyn/policies)